 Mr. Bill Husfelt took over the helm from Larry Bolinger in December of 1996.
 Mr. Husfelt was the former assistant principal at Bay High School, however he was quickly accepted as a true Mosley Dolphin.
 Mr. Husfelt was eager to get to work improving the school plant by repainting the halls and cleaning up the general appearance of the school.
 He stressed his open door policy to students and parents alike.
 This open door policy contributed greatly to Mr. Husfelt’s success and enabled him to be known among many future graduating classes as the “students’ principal.”
 To this day, school spirit and academic pride are very important to him.
 Under Mr. Husfelt’s leadership, Mosley High School became the first “A” high school in Bay District Schools and earned “A” school status four out of six years.

-Our fifth principal, Mrs. Sandy Harrison, a 1976 graduate of Mosley High School, is our first female principal.
+Our fifth principal, Mrs. Sandy Harrison, a 1976 graduate of Mosley High School, was our first female principal.
 She came “back” to Mosley in 2008, being appointed by Mr. Bill Husfelt, who was elected Bay District School Superintendent.
-She has served students from Kindergarten through High School, but loves teenagers the best.
+She served students from kindergarten through high school, but loved teenagers the best.
 “They keep me on my toes and young.
-I am always amazed at their creativity and energy.”
-Under her leadership, A. Crawford Mosley High School continues to enjoy top rankings in academics as well as athletics and student involvement and success.
-In the last ten year’s, Mosley has earned 5 “A’s” and 5 “B’s” under the state of Florida’s A+ Plan school grading system.
-Mosley continues to be a leader in many innovative and prestigious educational programs, providing a comprehensive and challenging education to a student body of approximately 1740.
-A. Crawford Mosley High School was ranked number 54 out of 777 Florida public schools.
-As an alumnus whose two boys also graduated from Mosley, former Assistant Principal at Mosley and now, Principal, she truly believes in our school motto that “Being A Dolphin Is A Lifestyle!”
+I am always amazed at their creativity and energy,” Harrison said.
+Under her leadership, Mosley High School enjoyed top rankings in academics as well as athletics and student involvement and success.
+During her tenure, Mosley also earned 5 “A’s” and 5 “B’s” under the state of Florida’s A+ Plan school grading system.
+In 2015, A. Crawford Mosley High School was awarded the distinction by U.S. News and World Report of being one of the top 5% of high schools in the United States.

 The school colors, green, orange and white, and the school mascot, the Dolphin, were selected by the first students who attended Mosley High School.
 The Bay County School Board appointed Marvin McCain to serve as the first principal and Bob Jordan and Curtis Pittman as the assistant principals.
 Miss Jan Shirley was selected as the first homecoming queen to represent Mosley High School and Mr. Mark Rosser was the first Student Government Association president.
 Mosley truly has a rich tradition of academics, athletics and student life.